 The Northville Art House is proud to provide some of the best art instruction in the metro- Detroit area.
 Below is a sampling of some of our instructors.

-Jennifer Helner is a Michigan realist watercolor painter of flowers, landscapes and creative lettering.
+Jennifer Helner is a Michigan realist watercolor painter of flowers, landscapes, and creative lettering.
 Her artistic process began as a child with eleven years of private art instruction in Livonia.
 Jennifer achieved her BFA in painting from Wayne State University in 1991.
-From there, Jennifer worked as a custom framing with training from a Master Framer in Farmington Hills.
-Jennifer also studied calligraphy at the BBAC, College for Creative Studies and has attended numerous workshops of nationally and internationally recognized artists.
+From there, Jennifer worked in custom framing with training from a Master Framer in Farmington Hills.
+Jennifer also studied calligraphy at the BBAC and College for Creative Studies and has attended numerous workshops of nationally and internationally recognized artists.
 Her artwork is known for lively colors and brave compositions.

 Jennifer is married with two children.
 Her teaching Philosophy is simple, “Look with your eyes.
 Look at what nature has to offer.
 Master as many techniques as you can.
 And, most importantly, it is only paper, we can start again.”

 Born and raised in Michigan, Maria Latour attended the University of Michigan, Ann Arbor receiving a BA in Art History and BFA in Fiber.
 In 1995 she journeyed to the southwest to study at Arizona State University, graduating with a Master of Fine Arts degree.
 Maria has exhibited her work nationally including exhibitions at McKinney Gallery at West Chester University, PA, the Nelson Fine Art Center, Tempe, AZ, City Museum in St. Louis, MO and Vail Village Arts, CO.